flowingis/terraform-tfe-variable-set/README.md

 # terraform-tfe-variable-set
 Terraform module to provision and manage Terraform Cloud variable sets

+## Integrations

+You can use the

+It is possible to integrate this module with [tfe-workspace module](https://registry.terraform.io/modules/flowingis/workspace/tfe/latest), in order to assign one or more variable sets to the workspace.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements